luminolabs/pipeline-zen/README.md

 ./scripts/install-deps.sh
 ```

+Note: This step might not be needed anymore.
+Proceed without it and see if it works.
 On a Mac, you to install torchao in a specific way, clone it outside the `pipeline-zen` repo:

 ```bash